Steel Drum Classes

 Come Join Us…

-If you love the sound of the Steel Pan, just like we do then come along to our learner sessions to find out how to play.
-Our lessons are led by Claire in session blocks on Monday at 11am and Tuesday at 5.30pm and 7.30pm.
+If you love the sound of the Steel Pan, just like we do, then come along to our learner’s sessions to find out how to play.
+Our lessons are led by Claire in session blocks on Monday at 11am.
 Booking is essential.

 Undecided or want to have a chat about joining us.
 Then get in touch: